 Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) 2016-02, Leases (Topic 842) is effective for years beginning after December 15, 2021.
 ASU 2016-02 requires entities with leases to recognize right of use assets and lease liabilities, and to record amortization of the right of use asset(s) over the life of the lease(s).
-The Company has not adopted ASU 2016-02 for purposes of the accompanying forecasted financial statements and has not determined the effects on the forecasted financial position, results of operations or cash flows.
+The Company is in the process of adopting ASU 2016-02 for the purposes of the accompanying forecasted financial statements and forecasted the operating lease liability \$2.4 million.